Kartax/home-assistant-binance/README.md

 ### Installation
+I recommend to install this integration via HACS.
+Simply search for it\
-Manually add this repository by using the "three-dots-menu" at the top right in HACS.
+or manually add this repository by using the "three-dots-menu" at the top right in HACS.

 ### Configuration
 Configure the sensor(s) in ``configuration.yaml``.